Tardo/OdooTerminal/README.md

 # Odoo Terminal - WebExtension
 _All the power of Odoo json-rpc in a really easy way!_

-This web extension adds a terminal-like to control Odoo (11, 12 & 13).
+This web extension adds a terminal-like to control Odoo (11, 12, 13 & 14).

 Compatible with Firefox and Chromium but only available in the [Firefox Store](https://addons.mozilla.org/es/firefox/addon/odoo-terminal/).

----

-**This add-on is only for technical purposes, DO NOT use it on remote instances where you don't have authorization!!
-If you access or alter any data that does not belong to you, you are taking significant legal risks!**

 ---